 Have you tried the bullet journal thing and found it was too much work?
 Maybe you loved the concept, but the effort to create each spread was a bit much.

 I switched to the Panda Planner, which is a great alternative.
 I used it for three months and found it made an impact on my goals.
-It also helped me stay positive.
+It also helped me stay positive by focusing on the wins.

 It's a great little planner, perfect for busy moms on the go.
 All of the layouts are done for you, and it guides you along so you don't really have to think about it.